olros/Stun-server/README.md

 ### Add more attributes
 This goes hand in hand with a more adaptive request building.
 The stun server currently does not handle a request with attributes, like username or password.
 So a improvment would be to check for different attributes and then adding them to the response being built.

+## *frontend*:

+### Full Safari support
+The app is a bit buggy on safari.

+### Recover audio after sharing screen
+After sharing screen we lose the audio stream of the person sharing the screen.

 ## Requirements
 *Server:*
 - g++10 or later